pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

    :end-before: --e3

 .. index::
-    single: withPointsCost(One To Many) - proposed
+    single: withPointsCost(One To Many) - proposed on v2.2

 One to Many
 ...............................................................................